 “It is amazing knowing people with disabilities.
 Each person I have been privileged to meet is so gracious, warm, funny and happy.”

-Tim, our fearless chairman of the Board!
-Why did you initially become interested in Open Options?
+Tim, why did you initially become interested in Open Options?

 I was introduced to Open Options through one of the organization’s fundraising events around 10 years ago.
 It was through this fundraiser that I became acquainted with Bruce Scott, the now retired CEO of Open Options.
 I was immediately drawn to Bruce’s passion and commitment to the organization and the people Open Options served.
 I started doing some research on the organization and came away impressed.
 While no one in my immediate family has a developmental disability, I have several close friends with family members who do and I’ve always been struck by their complete happiness and love of life despite the challenges they face.
 After several meetings and conversations with Bruce, he asked if I would be interested in joining the Board of Directors and I was honored and privileged to join.